 Day 10: Siem Reap Departure

-Free at leisure to relax at the hotel or to discover Siem Reap town on your own until your driver come to pick up then transfer you to Siem Reap Airport for your onward flight.
+Free at leisure to relax at the hotel or to discover Siem Reap town on your own until your driver come to pick you up then transfer you to Siem Reap Airport for your onward flight.

 Private Tour (02 Pax Up)

 09 hotel night accommodation.

 All sightseeing as specified and entrance fees included.